-For the cubic interpolation method, the root-mean-squareerror is 5.063×10^{-5} , resulting in an MER of 47.1 [dB].
+For the cubic interpolation method, the RMSE is 5.063×10^{-5} , resulting in an MER of 47.1 [dB].
 Figure 9 shows the received symbols constellation using cubic interpolation to estimate the channel.

 Fig. 9.
 Symbol dispersion using cubic interpolation.